 Growing your own lettuce is a quick and easy undertaking in the home garden.
-Thriving in cool season temperatures of the early spring and fall, homegrown lettuce is sure to add color and texture to salads and other dishes.
+Thriving in the cool season temperatures of early spring and fall, homegrown lettuce is sure to add color and texture to salads and other dishes.
 For many growers, choosing which variety of lettuce to grow each season may seem like quite the task.
-With so many options, there are lettuce cultivars which suit a wide range of growing conditions.
+With so many options, there are lettuce cultivars that suit a wide range of growing conditions.
 One lettuce specifically, butter lettuce, has earned its place in the garden as a long-time favorite of growers.
 Read on to learn more about Butter Bibb lettuce plants.

 What is Butter Lettuce?

 Originating in Kentucky, butter lettuce (also known simply as ‘Bibb’) is a variety of crisp lettuce that forms a loose head as it grows.
 Due to its characteristic tenderness, butter lettuce is frequently used to add subtle flavor to salads, sandwiches, wraps, and more.
 Though it can be stored in the refrigerator for a short period of time, leaves of this lettuce are very delicate and more prone to wilt than some other lettuce cultivars.

 Growing Bibb Lettuce

 Growing butter or Bibb lettuce is very similar to growing any other type of lettuce, with the exception of space.
 While some lettuces can be grown intensively at a close spacing with success, it is best to allow at least a 12-inch (30.5 cm.) spacing between Bibb plants.
 This allows for the formation of the variety’s signature loose leaf head.

 In the early spring or fall, select a well-draining, sunny location.
 While the plants should receive at least six hours of sunlight each day, those living in warmer climates may need to plant lettuce in partial shade locations to protect plants from extreme heat.